Who am I and what am I?

 Do you have nerves?
 If you pinch yourself, does it hurt?
 If you bite your tongue, do you feel pain?

-As a PERSON, do you have EMOTIONS (feelings)?
+As a person, do you have emotions (feelings)?
 Are there times when you feel sad, mad, or glad?
 Are there times when you laugh and times when you cry?
-Could you stand before your S.S.
-Class and keep a straight face and not smile even though all of your classmates would be making funny faces at you?
+Could you stand before your Sunday School class and keep a straight face and not smile even though all of your classmates would be making funny faces at you?
 Have you ever felt embarrassed?
 What has been your most embarrassing moment?

-As a PERSON, do you have an INTELLECT (the ability to think and reason and use your mind)?
+As a person, do you have an intellect (the ability to think and reason and use your mind)?
 What is 20 minus 2 divided by 9? ________ How did you get this answer?
 Could a horse figure that out?
 If a car can travel 30 miles with one gallon of gas, how many gallons would be needed to travel to a place 45 miles away? _________ Did you have to think to get this answer?
-What man never had a father and never had a mother? _______________ When this man was one day old did he look like a baby or did he look like a full grown man? _____________________________________ To answer these questions you must use, your intellect!
+What man never had a father and never had a mother (Genesis chapters 1 and 2)? _______________ When this man was one day old did he look like a baby or did he look like a full grown man? __________________ To answer these questions you must use, your intellect!

 We have thought about who we are and what kind of person we are.
 Now we want to think about where we are in time.
 We also want to think about where we have been and where we are going.

 Think about a baby.
 What is a baby like?
 How does a baby act?
-How does a baby spend its time?
+How does a baby spend his time?
 Were you a baby?

-Think about a 4 or 5 year old.
+Think about a four or five year old.
 What is this young child like?
 Do you have brothers or sisters of this age?
 How do they act?
-Were you 14 years old once?
+Were you four years old once?

 Think about someone in first, second or third grade.
 What is this person like?
 How do they act?
 What do they enjoy doing?
 Not too long ago, were you in this age group?